Guillermo Varela: Flamengo

 On 30 July 2022, Flamengo signed Varela on loan from Dynamo Moscow until 31 May 2023.

 On 12 January 2023, Flamengo announced that Varela had signed a pre-contract for a permanent deal starting at the end of his contract with Dynamo Moscow on 1 July 2023.

 International career

 Varela made 29 appearances for the Uruguay under-20 team.
 He played for Uruguay at the 2013 FIFA U-20 World Cup, where the team finished as runners-up to champions France.

 On 5 March 2016, following his emergence into the Manchester United first-team, Varela received his first call-up to the Uruguay senior squad, for the World Cup qualifiers against Brazil and Peru later that same month.

 In June 2018, Varela was named in Uruguay's final 23-man squad for the 2018 FIFA World Cup in Russia.
+He appeared in the opening two group stage matches, Uruguay's 1–0 victories over Egypt – on 15 June – and Saudi Arabia – on 20 June – which saw his side advance to the knock-out stages.
+Uruguay were eliminated from the tournament following a 2–0 defeat to eventual champions France in the quarter-finals on 6 July.

 Varela was named in Uruguay's squad for the 2022 FIFA World Cup.
 He came on as a substitute in the 88th minute in Uruguay's first game of the tournament – against South Korea, replacing Facundo Pellistri.

+In June 2024, Varela was named to Uruguay's squad for the 2024 Copa América.
+Uruguay reached the semi-finals of the tournament, losing 1–0 to a ten-man Colombia, Varela making a substitute appearance during the match, replacing the injured Rodrigo Bentancur in the first half; he was later shown a red card for violent conduct in the final minute of injury time of the second half.
+In the third-place play-off match, Uruguay defeated Canada 4–3 on penalties, following a 2–2 draw.

+On 31 May 2026, Varela was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.